 5. Access and Parking

-Easy accessibility to the restaurant and the parking space around it is an important aspect of restaurant site selection that must not be ignored.
-If the customers are not able to reach the restaurant easily, they are more likely to choose a different restaurant to dine altogether.
+Easy accessibility to the restaurant and the parking space around it is an essential aspect of restaurant site selection that must not be ignored.
+If the customers are not able to reach the restaurant quickly, they are more likely to choose a different restaurant to dine altogether.
 Parking is also an essential part of the location.
 If your restaurant does not have a designated space for parking, then customers would merely go to another restaurant where they can park easily.

 6. Building Amenities